-Waterford Trails, Single-Family Homes, and Big Econ Mobile Home Park (north of SR 408 Extension)
+Waterford Trails, Single-Family Homes, and Big Econ Mobile Home Park (north of SR 408 Eastern Extension)

-Waterford Trails (Appendix C, Aerial Sheets C-6 and C-7) is a community of single-family homes located east of Avalon Park Boulevard at Faberg Drive (Station 497+00, north of the planned SR 408 Extension).
-The nearest travel lane for the planned SR 408 extension will be approximately 80 feet away from homes in Waterford Trails.
-In addition, there are single-family homes located north of the planned SR 408 Extension along Caudle Street, Orleans Avenue, and Colonial Drive.
-The nearest travel lane for the planned SR 408 Extension will be approximately 110 feet away from these residences.
-Big Econ Mobile Home Park is located along Old Cheney Highway north of
+Waterford Trails (Appendix C, Aerial Sheets C-6 and C-7) is a community of single-family homes located east of Avalon Park Boulevard at Faberg Drive (Station 497+00, north of the planned SR 408 Eastern Extension).
+The nearest travel lane for the planned SR 408 Eastern Extension will be approximately 80 feet away from homes in Waterford Trails.
+In addition, there are single-family homes located north of the planned SR 408 Eastern Extension along Caudle Street, Orleans Avenue, and Colonial Drive.
+The nearest travel lane for the planned SR 408 Eastern Extension will be approximately 110 feet away from these residences.
+Big Econ Mobile Home Park is located along Old Cheney Highway north of the planned SR 408 Eastern Extension at approximately Station 532+00.